Commvault Announced Acquisition of Clumio

 • Destroys Confidential Information — Procedures are in place to erase or otherwise destroy confidential information that has been identified for destruction.

 These points can be difficult depending on how your data is stored.
 However, the policy-based approach to data protection can mitigate some of the difficulties.
-Concepts such as retention periods, RTO, and RPO are easy to implement via policies, and identification of the assets that require protection could be easier with tag-based policies.
+Concepts such as retention periods, Recovery Time Objective, and RPO are easy to implement via policies, and identification of the assets that require protection could be easier with tag-based policies.
 If your organization deals with personal data or other forms of covered information, this can be a significant aid.

 Conclusion